 As the firm’s co-founder, my practice focuses largely on intellectual property and technology litigation and transactions, including IP matters that intersect with antitrust, bankruptcy and legal malpractice.
 I also handle complex commercial litigation involving securities and common law fraud, shareholder appraisal litigation, banking, contract, real estate, and employment matters.

-With over 20 years of legal practice, I have extensive experience as trial counsel in both jury and bench trials, as well as arbitrations, and have practiced in various state and federal venues including Delaware, Wisconsin, Utah, Michigan, North Carolina, California, Texas, New York, Pennsylvania, Illinois, Missouri, Indiana, and Kentucky.
+With nearly 25 years of legal practice, I have extensive experience as trial counsel in both jury and bench trials, as well as arbitrations, and have practiced in various state and federal venues including Delaware, Wisconsin, Utah, Michigan, North Carolina, California, Texas, New York, Pennsylvania, Illinois, Missouri, Indiana, and Kentucky.

 I have successfully argued appeals in both the Illinois Appellate Court and the Seventh Circuit United State Court of Appeals and have participated in briefing before the United States Supreme Court.